 The features you need to look for in a camera if you want to make great sports photography are the focusing speed and the fps value (frames per second).

-However, if you’re just looking for a good camera to photograph your children’s games or your neighborhood team you can stay in budget with a good compact camera.
+However, if you’re just looking for a good camera to photograph your children’s games or your neighbourhood team, you can stay on budget with a good compact camera.

 For example, the Leica D-Lux Typ 109 has a 13-megapixel sensor which is not much but should be enough for your needs.
 What makes it better than others for sports is the 24-75mm lens.
 Plus 49 focus points that will allow you to keep your subjects sharp, and an 11fps to ensure the perfect shot.